ruixinhan/ds_course_finalprj/README.md

 ds_course_finalprj
 ==============================
-This is Ruixin's final project for t81_577_datascience course at Washington Univeristy.
+This is Ruixin's final project for t81_577_datascience course at Washington University.